Missouri’s fall foliage color show begins soon

 Leaf color intensity depends on temperature, light and the availability of water throughout the year.
 Color-watchers favor a steady supply of mild, sunny days and cool but not freezing nights for the best chance of fall brilliance.
 Leaves also need some moisture for colors to intensify.

-Contrary to common belief, frost is not necessary for trees to begin their color show, Trinklein said.
+Contrary to common belief, frost is not necessary for trees to begin their color show, Trinklein says.
 Early frosts may even tarnish leaf color.

-What will this fall bring?
-The mystery is about to unfold as Mother Nature dances across Missouri with her paintbrush.
-“Whatever the outcome, fall leaf colors are a treat we are privileged to witness only once each year,” Trinklein said.
+“Whatever the outcome, fall leaf colors are a treat we are privileged to witness only once each year,” Trinklein says.
 “Therefore, take time to enjoy them.”

-The Missouri Department of Conservation’s fall colors report is at nature.mdc.mo.gov/discover-nature/fall-colors.
+Visit the Missouri Department of Conservation’s regional fall colors reports at https://mdc.mo.gov/trees-plants/fall-color.

 Photos available for this release: